NativeScript/ios-jsc/README.md

 Then install the grunt modules in the **root** of the repo:
 `npm install`

+## NPM Package Build
+To build npm package run `grunt package` in the **root** of the repo.

+#### Artefacts
+The build should produce a `dist/tns-ios-*.tgz` file which is the NPM package.
+It should contain NativeScript.framework, NativeScript template project, Metadata Generator Tool and Metadata Merger Tool.

 ## Building Metadata Generator and Metadata Merger
 Running `grunt metadataGenerator` in the **root** of the repo will build the metadata generator tool.
 The command will produce `dist/metadataGenerator` folder with `MetadataGenerator` tool inside.